 In case you apply intraday gap theory, you should examine the ticker tape.
 Have you learned anything?
 Don’t praise me.
 It is just the result of speculation from the book “Technical Analysis of Stock Trends”.

 You must be reading my thought process.
 Okay, let me proceed.
 Check yourself whether you are correct or not?
 These gaps occur in the middle of a powerful trend, i.e. a trend which is making higher highs or lower lows without filling the gap.
 You know it’s almost similar to breakaway gaps, just differs in location.

 It is found in the middle of a trend rather than in the beginning.
-Though it is less frequent compared to the above-mentioned gaps, but believe me it is of far greater importance, as it signifies further extension of the move in which it occurs.
+Though it is less frequent compared to the above-mentioned gaps, believe me it is of far greater importance, as it signifies a further extension of the move in which it occurs.
 It is the only reason for its other name, “Measuring Gaps”.
 Let me add one more thing.
-Common and breakout gaps develop with Price Congestion Formation, whereas Runaway gaps occur in the course of rapid, straight line advances or declines.
+Common and breakout gaps develop with Price Congestion Formation, whereas Runaway gaps occur in the course of rapid, straight-line advances or declines.

 These gaps appear at the end of trends.
 Like runaway gaps, these gaps also are associated with rapid, extensive advances or declines.
 During uptrends, it is not followed by new highs and in case of downtrends, it is not followed by new lows.
 It is confirmed only when prices reverse and close it.